rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryO365.md

 - There are 6 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
     - sortOrder - SortOrder: Sorts the order of results.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
     - workloadHierarchy - WorkloadLevelHierarchy: Each enumeration value represents the hierarchy of a specific workload type for RBAC and SLA Domain assignments.
-The None value represents the hierarchy of all workload types.
+A value of 'None' represents the hierarchy of all workload types.
 - Returns O365OrgConnection.
 ### orgstatuses
 Gets the status of each org in the account.